cmdjulian/httpd-docker/README.md

 ## Credits

-The image is inspired by Florian Lipans blog post regarding minimal http server docker image [click me](https://lipanski.com/posts/smallest-docker-image-static-website) by does better by providing multi-arch support and using `tini` init wrapper for graceful init signal handling.
-I also used `upx` to further reduce the image size, to actually achieve a total image size of just `124kB`!
+The image is inspired by Florian Lipans [blog post](https://lipanski.com/posts/smallest-docker-image-static-website) However, it does not provide multi-arch support and also lacks a proper init wrapper like `tini`.
+Logo is taken from [Mario Pinkster](https://www.sentiatechblog.com/running-apache-in-a-docker-container)

 ## Development